NveCorporation/Magnetic-Sensors-for-Arduino/README.md

 "AD-Sensor-LED-demo"
 Reads an open-collector AD-Series digital magnetic sensor with an Arduino Uno.
-Sensor output on IO2; the Arduino drives an LED (through a series resistor) on IO13.
+Sensor output on IO2; the on-board Arduino LED (on IO13) indicates the sensor output.